LucaMalavolta/PyORBIT/README.md

 # PyORBIT

+## `PyORBIT` version 8.5 by Luca Malavolta - May 2022

+Small version bump after some minor bugfixes here and there, before the release of version 9.0

 ## `PyORBIT` version 8.4 by Luca Malavolta - January 2022

 **News**
 Main branch has been renamed from `master` to `legacy`, in preparation of an upcoming major update.